Transparent-Audio/transparentmeta/docs/index.rst

 Welcome to the official documentation for **TransparentMeta** 🥳

-TransparentMeta is the standard for transparent audio metadata compliance.
+TransparentMeta is the standard for compliance with AI audio transparency legislation with metadata.

 This documentation will guide you through key concepts, usage examples, tutorials, and API references to help you integrate TransparentMeta